SKILLED IN PEDESTRIAN INJURY CASES

 Contact Us After a Pedestrian Accident in Ohio

 At Groth & Associates, our personal injury attorneys have extensive experience handling pedestrian injury claims.
 If you were hurt as a pedestrian in Northwest Ohio, please contact us today to set up a free review of your case.
-We have offices in Toledo and Bowling Green and we represent victims throughout the region, including in Maumee, Portage and Holland.
+We have offices in Toledo and Bowling Green and we represent victims of pedestrian auto accidents throughout the region, including in Maumee, Portage and Holland.